fabiankaegy/gutenberg-post-picker/README.md

 # PostPicker

 A simple Post Picker Component build with the core gutenberg components.
+This component does not include any build files and does not bundle the WordPress components.
+Therefore this needs to be used in an environemt where the [`Dependency Extraction Plugin`](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) is used and the `import { component } from '@wordpress/package';` is supported.

 ## Usage